Drugs A - Z

 Brand Names: Cymbalta

 What is this medicine?DULOXETINE (doo LOX e teen) is an antidepressant.
 It is used to treat depression.
-It is also used to treat pain caused by complications of diabetes or pain caused by fibromyalgia.
+It is also used to treat different types of chronic pain.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: